Implicit Bias of Gradient Descent for Mean Squared Error Regression with Two-Layer Wide Neural Networks

-\subsection{Deep networks and other architectures}
+\subsection{Deep Networks and Other Architectures}

-For deep networks of $L$ layers, if we only train the output layer, then we actually train a linear model.
-We can construct a two-layer neural network with activation $\sigma$ which is a $(L-1)$-layer neural network.
-Then training this two-layer network is equivalent to training only the output layer of the deep network.
-So we can use the arguments in Section \ref{Other_activation} about the other activation functions.
-However, it remains unclear how we can find out the operator $\mathrm{L}$ corresponding to this activation $\sigma$.
+For deep networks with $L$ layers, if we only train the output layer, then we actually train a linear model.
+We can actually write down the exact form of the NTK.
+However it is unclear whether we can write the explicit form of implicit bias in this case.

 In the case of shallow networks, we show that training only the output layer is similar to training all parameters.
 Our analysis of shallow networks is based on this.
 However, in the case of a deep network, training only the output layer is no longer similar to training all parameters.
-If we train all model parameters, the results from \cite{lee2019wide} show that the model still is approximated by a linearized model.
+If we train all model parameters, the results from \cite{lee2019wide,lai2023generalization} show that the model still is approximated by a linearized model.
 The result on kernel norm minimization \citep{zhang2019type} holds in this case.
 It will be interesting to study the explicit form of the kernel norm, and extensions of our analysis to the case of training all parameters of deep networks.

-\subsection{Other loss functions}
+\subsection{Other Loss Functions}

 We have focused on the implicit bias of gradient descent for regression.
 For this type of problems, one often considers a loss function (per example) which has a single finite minimum.
 Roughly speaking, our description of the bias is in terms of smoothness properties of the solution functions.
-There are various works on the implicit bias of gradient descent for classification problems, e.g. \cite{soudry2018implicit}.
-The implicit bias is often formulated in terms of maximum margins.
+There are various works on the implicit bias of gradient descent for classification problems, e.g., \cite{soudry2018implicit}.
+In this case, the implicit bias is often formulated in terms of maximum margins.